DHTMLX/gantt-docs/data/desktop/gantt_security.md

 However, you must bear in mind that DHTMLX Gantt doesn't provide any means for protecting your app from various threats such as SQL injections or XSS and CSRF attacks on its own.
 So it is up to you to ensure the safety of your project by providing the necessary configuration settings.
-In this article we'll give you some relevant information and recommendations on HTML sanitization.
+In this article you will find some relevant information and recommendations on HTML sanitization.

 ## Vulnerable Gantt areas on the client side